gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    correct caching of the messages until the DTLS endpoint is ready.

-   Whenever a mutual authentication, updated security parameters, rerun of Diffie-Hellman key-exchange, or SCTP-AUTH rekeying is needed, a new DTLS connection is instead setup in parallel with the old connection (i.e., there may be up to two simultaneous DTLS connections within one association).
+   Whenever a mutual authentication, updated security parameters, rerun of Diffie-Hellman key exchange, or SCTP AUTH rekeying is needed, a new DTLS connection is instead setup in parallel with the old connection (i.e., there may be up to two simultaneous DTLS connections within one association).